abidinco/spotify-clone/README.md

  - [ ] navbar: back and forward buttons' background colors will be changed
  - [X] sidebar: change sidebar link icons when route is active
  - [X] ui: tooltip can be added. when non-auth user clicks for auth-user-links spotify shows tooltips to auth
- - [ ] playerbar: change input-range styles for track's played part to white / hover to green
+ - [-] playerbar: input-range styles for track's played part to white / hover to green / solved but not working for mouse-down to green
  - [ ] cross browser: svg icons
  - [X] sidebar: library & liked-songs icons' width's decreasing 19px when user auth / solved with component named SidebarLink